--No, non ci sono mai stato. in this sentence we are using "ci" to mean "there" "I have never been there" Note that "Ci is placed before the conjuagted verb sono (from the verb essere)
+-No, non ci sono mai stato. in this sentence we are using “ci” to mean “there” “I have never been there”.
+Note that “Ci” is placed before the conjugated verb sono (from the verb essere).

 Quanti regali pensi di dare? = How many gifts do you intend do give?
 Quanti regali pensi di fare?

-Quanti libri hai comprato questo semestre? = How mnay books did you buy this semester?
+Quanti libri hai comprato questo semestre? = How many books did you buy this semester?

 –Ne ho comprati tre o quattro. = I bought three or four of them